Skip to content

 }

-To track all created tasks, you’ll need to query the process using the returned run.id.
+To see all created tasks, query the process using the returned run.id.

-The user creating the process becomes the process owner automatically but is not assigned to the individual tasks unless explicitly included in the assignee list.
+The user making the API call becomes the process owner automatically, but won’t be assigned to individual tasks unless explicitly included in the assignee list.

-When everyone_must_complete is set to false (recommended), each assignee can complete their task independently, allowing for better progress tracking.
+With everyone_must_complete set to false (the default), each assignee can complete their task independently.

-Behind the scenes, Tallyfy uses a special “MISC” system checklist that exists in every organization.
-This is transparent to API users and requires no configuration.
+Behind the scenes, Tallyfy uses a special “MISC” system template that exists in every organization.
+You don’t need to configure anything — it’s handled automatically.

 try {